mayconfmelo/min-resume/template/main.typ

 #letter[
   Dear Hiring Manager, or who it may concern,

-  Plase hire me, please!
+  Please hire me, please!
 I'm good at working, and learning, and I will earn a lot of money to your company.
 And would like pretty much to earn some money for myself too.